polyphony-chat/docs/docs/Protocol Specifications/core.md

     devices they no longer use.
 Depending on your use case, this might be a security concern, as it potentially simplifies account takeovers.
 Whether and how this risk is mitigated is up to concrete implementations.

-Before sending any messages to a server, a client that performed a key rotation should inform the server of that change.
-This is to ensure that the server has cached the correct ID-Cert for this session.

 Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must provide a clients' ID-Cert for a given timestamp on request.
 This is to ensure messages